imendoza06/react_express_starter_pack/README.md

 # React and Express Full-Stack Starter Pack
- Creater full stack app with React and Express.
+ Create full stack app with React and Express.
 Run client and server with a single command.

 ## Quick Start